Epistle of Jude: Authorship

-The epistle introduces itself with a simple claim of authorship: "Jude, a servant of Jesus Christ and brother of James" (NRSV).
+The epistle introduces itself with a simple claim of authorship: "Jude, a servant of Jesus Christ and brother of James".
 "James" is generally taken to mean James, brother of Jesus, a prominent leader in the early church.
 Introductions would typically refer to a father in the era, so the use of a brother suggests that this would only be done if the brother was famous within the community.
 Little is known about Jude himself.
 As the brother of James, it has traditionally meant Jude was also a brother of Jesus, since James is described as being the brother of Jesus.
 This is why Clement of Alexandria (c.
 150–215 AD) wrote in his work "Comments on the Epistle of Jude" that Jude, the author, was a son of Joseph and a brother of Jesus.
 However, there is a dispute as to whether "brother" means someone who has the same father and mother, or a half-brother, cousin, or more distant familial relationship.
 This dispute over the true meaning of "brother" grew as the doctrine of the Virgin Birth evolved.
 For example, Saint Jerome believed that not only Mary but also Joseph were virgins their entire lives, and thus James and by extension Jude were cousins.

-Outside the book of Jude, a "Jude" is mentioned five times in the New Testament: three times as Jude the Apostle, and twice as Jude the brother of Jesus (aside from references to Judas Iscariot and Judah (son of Jacob)).
+Outside the book of Jude, a "Jude" is mentioned five times in the New Testament: three times as Jude the Apostle, and twice as Jude the brother of Jesus (aside from references to Judas Iscariot and Judah, the son of the patriarch Jacob).
 Debate continues as to whether the author of the epistle is the apostle, the brother of Jesus, both, or neither.
-Scholars have argued that since the author of the letter has not identified himself as an apostle and also refers to the apostles as a third party, and thus cannot be identified with Jude the Apostle.
+Scholars have argued that since the author of the letter has not identified himself as an apostle and also refers to the apostles as a third party, he cannot be identified with Jude the Apostle.
 Other scholars have drawn the opposite conclusion, which is that, as an apostle, he would not have made a claim of apostleship on his own behalf.
+Scholars who have defended the authorship of the brother of James as plausible include Richard Bauckham.